-Recipients and CDFA will enter into a grant agreement which is not subject to prevailing wage requirements.
-CDFA will comply with all necessary California laws to the extent that they apply to grant agreements.
-Grant recipients must comply with their own organization's policies and procedures. - 26.
-The RGA requires that letters of support be submitted in Arial font size 12.
-Will CDFA accept letters of support that don't adhere to this requirement?
-CDFA understands that it may not be feasible for all of the attachments and supporting materials (e.g., site plan, schematics, and letters of support) to adhere to the font and size requirements established in the RGA.
-Attachments and supporting materials that do not require specific templates will be accepted even if they do not adhere to the font and size requirements. - 27.
-What are the requirements for completing the community outreach portion of the Community Impact Template?
+- 25. What are the requirements for completing the community outreach portion of the Community Impact Template?
 Must all community outreach activities be complete by the time the application is submitted?
-All applicants must fulfill the community outreach requirements as specified on page 14 of the RGA.
-Applicants will be reviewed and scored based on the "Appendix E: - Detailed Scoring Criteria" (reference page 30 of the RGA).
-All community outreach activities must be completed by the time of application submission. - 28.
+All applicants must fulfill the community outreach requirements as specified on the RGA.
+Applicants will be reviewed and scored based on the "Appendix E: Detailed Scoring Criteria".
+All community outreach activities must be completed by the time of application submission. - 26.
 The RGA states that contractor and consultant fees are limited to labor only.
 How should applicants describe the costs if the contractor/consultant will charge a flat fee?
-For a contractor/consultant charging a flat fee, the cost should be reasonable and include a basis for the flat rate estimate (i.e., length of services, services provided, parts installed, etc.).
-Additionally, the description of the costs should tie back to the task number identified in the Work Plan.
+For a contractor/consultant charging a flat fee, the cost should be reasonable and include a basis for the flat rate estimate (i.e., length of services, services provided, and parts installed, etc.).
+Additionally, the description of the costs should tie back to the task number identified in the Work Plan. - 27.

-- 29. In the application submission portal at various points it asks for data without specifying the time period.
-Can we assume any of these types of data questions refer to a one- year period of time? - Applicants should assume a one-year period of time for questions in application submission portal that request data concerning a proposed project and do not have a specified time frame.
-Additionally, please include clarifying information, if necessary, in the Project Narrative. - 30.
 Does CDFA have predetermined job classifications/trades that should be used for completing the "Localized Economic Benefits" section of the "Community Impact Template"? - No. Applicants should describe the job classifications/trades (e.g., electrician, site foreman, etc.) as best as possible.
-If a job classification/or trade is not easily recognizable please include a short description of the work the position performs. - 31.
-In the Application Questionnaire, does the answer to question "Does the applicant belong to a socially disadvantaged group as defined below?" affect the scoring of the application?
-If the applicant does not fit into a socially disadvantaged group, can this question be left as blank? - As consistent with the Farmer Equity Act of 2017, Socially Disadvantaged Farmers or Ranchers will be prioritized for funding.
-In case an applicant does not fit into a socially disadvantaged group, this question should be answered as no. - 32.
-If the dairy farm is owned 50/50 by husband and wife, which response must an applicant select to the gender question (i.e., "Please select your gender") for the project to qualify for benefits to Socially Disadvantaged farmers and ranchers?
-The gender of the dairy operator/owner who will be the primary applicant and person responsible for implementing the grant project activities and reporting should be included. - 33.
-In the Application Questionnaire, how the question "Is the project located within boundaries of a low-income household" differs from question "Is the project located within the boundaries of a low-income community census tract"?
+If a job classification/or trade is not easily recognizable, please include a short description of the work the position performs. - 28.
+In the Application Questionnaire, does the answer to the question "Does the applicant belong to a socially disadvantaged group as defined below?" affect the scoring of the application?
+If the applicant does not fit into a socially disadvantaged group, can this question be left blank? - As consistent with the Farmer Equity Act of 2017, Socially Disadvantaged Farmers or Ranchers will be prioritized for funding.
+In case an applicant does not fit into a socially disadvantaged group, this question should be answered as no, or decline to state. - 29.
+If the dairy farm is owned 50/50 by husband and wife, which response must an applicant select to the gender question (i.e., "Please select your gender") for the project to qualify for benefits to Socially Disadvantaged Farmers and Ranchers?

+The gender of the dairy operator/owner who will be the primary applicant and person responsible for implementing the grant project activities and reporting should be included. - 30.
+In the Application Questionnaire, how does the question "Is the project located within boundaries of a low-income household" differs from the question "Is the project located within the boundaries of a low-income community census tract"?

 The definitions for "low-income household" and "low-income community census tract" are provided in Assembly Bill 1550 and also summarized on the CARB Priority Populations Investments webpage.
-This webpage lists two tools: (i) the Low-income Households tool to identify low-income households, and (ii) the Priority Population Maps tool to identify low-income community census tracts. - 34.
-Cost-effectiveness scoring for projects has changed, from utilizing total GHG reductions versus a fraction of GHG reductions, proportional to the fraction of total project cost represented by DDRDP grant amount.
+This webpage lists two tools: (i) the Low-income Households tool to identify low-income households, and (ii) the Priority Population Maps tool to identify low-income community census tracts.

+- 31. Cost-effectiveness scoring for projects has changed from utilizing total GHG reductions versus a fraction of GHG reductions, proportional to the fraction of total project cost represented by the DDRDP grant amount.
 How will CDFA ensure this scoring fairly evaluates projects which may not have fully committed and calculated their matching funds beyond the required minimum?

 CDFA will evaluate cost-effectiveness on the basis of total GHG reductions per dollar of the DDRDP grant.
-Additionally, projects that do not demonstrate fully secured match may be less competitive in the Financials and Budget section of the application.

-35. Can I apply to both DDRDP and AMMP?
+Additionally, projects that do not demonstrate fully secured match may be less competitive in the Financials and Budget section of the application. - 32.
+Can I apply to both DDRDP and AMMP at the same time?